aiforged/docs/docs/services/utilities/image-pre-processing.md

 * **Archiving Strategy:** Days before processed documents are deleted.
 * **Document Processed Status:** Status to apply after processing (helps downstream routing).

-{% hint style="info" %}
+!!! info
     Tip: Start with a single operation, test, then enable more as needed.
 Over-processing can sometimes remove desired content!
-{% endhint %}

 ***